Lonercode/testproject-hospyta/README.md

 > Refer to the <a href="https://www.mongodb.com/docs/manual/installation">*www.mongodb.com*</a> for instructions on installation for your operation system.
 >Afterwards, start the mongod service in your cmd.

-## Alternative (Docker)
-> Alternatively, you can set up Docker for MongoDB.
-If docker is not installed in your machine, follow the guide here <a href='https://docs.docker.com/guidesgetting-started'>docker guide</a>.

 ### How to set up Nodejs
 >Install nodejs from <a href="https://nodejs.org">*nodejs.org*</a>.
 Likewise, follow the instructions for your operating system.
 >